B-UMMI/seq_typing/README.md

 Required one of the following options:
   -r --reference /path/to/reference_sequence.fasta ...
-                        Path to reference sequences file.
+                        Path to reference sequences files.
 If Bowtie2 index was already produced, only provide the file name that ends with ".1.bt2", but without this termination (for example, for a Bowtie2 index